What is Constant Structure?

-When you are writing a song however: you typically never harmonize every individual note in your melody with a chord, but think in groupings of notes with 1 chord underneath.
+When you are writing a song, however: you typically never harmonize every individual note in your melody with a chord, but think in groupings of notes with 1 chord underneath.

-Another import consideration in songwriting; is that IF you would harmonize every note in a melody with a chord, it would be more challenging for a listener to hear the lyrics and to not get distracted from the story.
+Another important consideration in songwriting; is that IF you would harmonize every note in a melody with a chord, it would be more challenging for a listener to hear the lyrics and to not get distracted from the story.

 There would be too much going on in the song.

-Following is an example of a simple song (“Frere Jacques” again) with a partial use of constant structure.
+Following is an example of a simple song (“Frere Jacques” again) with partial use of constant structure.

-Hear the above example in following video:
+Hear the above example in the following video:

-This following video shows how constant structure would work or how it could be used in a singer-songwriter context.
+The following video shows how constant structure would work or how it could be used in a singer-songwriter context.